 Here we’ve got a pair of glitch-effect logo stings that are great for commercials, presentations, slideshows, or event videos.
 All you need to do is copy in your logo and you’re good to go.
 Of course, if you’d like to customize further, there’s a field that’s perfect for your website or slogan.
 And you can also change the colors or remove the background to achieve whatever look you’d like!

 21. Glossy Logo Reveal

 This amazing logo opener transforms your logo image into a full 3D production with multiple cameras and lighting rigs.
 It feels big, so if you want to leave an impactful impression with your audience–this is the animation to make them say “wow”.
 On top of that, there are also 4 versions to choose from with different lighting and color effects.

 A cinematic reveal for dramatic productions, this is a fantastic opener for your next mini-movie, YouTube channel, theatrical trailer, or presentation.
 Impress your audience with high production value just before revealing your logo in style.
 This powerful template gives any video editor the ability to create an opening sequence straight out of Hollywood.

 Part 2: How to Use Logo Reveal Templates in 3 Easy Steps

-The beauty of using a template is how quickly you can produce a fantastic looking logo animation.
+The beauty of using a template is how quickly you can produce a fantastic-looking logo animation.
 After you’ve selected the template you’d like to try from above, follow these 3 easy steps to install it into Final Cut Pro.
-Once installed, your new logo reveal template will appear right next to the built-in effects, transitions, titles, and generators in Final Cut.
+Once installed, your new logo reveals template will appear right next to the built-in effects, transitions, titles, and generators in Final Cut.

 Step 1: Download Your New Template File